 The WordPress WYSIWYG (What You See Is What You Get) editor is powered by TinyMCE, an Open Source application that integrates with the WordPress Content Management System.

-If you are looking for more functionality and options than what is currently provided by the standard WordPress Visual editor, this tutorial will show you how to add useful enhancements to the default WordPress WYSIWYG editor using WordPress plugins.
+If you are looking for more functionality and options than what is currently provided by the built-in WordPress WYSIWYG editor, this step-by-step tutorial will show you how to add useful enhancements to the default WordPress Visual editor using WordPress plugins.

 TinyMCE Advanced is a useful plugin that includes a number of additional WordPress editor-enhancing features.